gelatodigital/web3-functions-hardhat-template/README.md

 Web3Functions are stateless scripts, that will run in a new & empty memory context on every execution.
 If you need to manage some state variable, we provide a simple key/value store that you can access from your web3 function `context`.

-See the above example to read & update values from your storage:
+See the below example to read & update values from your storage:

 ```typescript
 import {